bymshihab/Feed-Reel/README.md

 - The app will fetch posts, users, and comments data from the APIs.
 - Posts will be displayed in descending order of post ID.
-- Click on a post to expand it and see its comments.
+- Click on a comments button to expand it and see its comments.